Chad Veach: Pastoral style

 In a profile of Veach published in The New York Times, Veach was quoted as saying "I want to be loud and dumb.
 That's my goal.
 If we aren't making people laugh, what are we doing?
 What's the point?"
 Veach is described as frequently using street talk, Spanish bilingualism and changing his dialect depending on his audience, and occasionally mimicking Houston megachurch pastor Joel Osteen and Word of Faith ministers.
-Veach teaches Word of Faith prosperity doctrine and places a huge emphasis on giving money to God through the church.
+Veach teaches Word of Faith prosperity doctrine and places a large emphasis on giving money to God through the church.
 Veach maintains an active social media presence, crediting Instagram with helping to popularize his church.

 Veach described his pastoral philosophy in an interview with The Christian Post, saying that he was motivated by a desire to reverse the trend of young adults becoming less affiliated with church:We need to do whatever we can to become relevant and deconstruct some of those false notions about what religion is.
 What resonates with young adults is actually the message of Jesus and maybe that was convoluted or placed in the back burner in the past but I think that's why you're seeing young adults in the droves respond because if people can see a clear picture of Jesus, that undeniable ... we obviously have something better than the world can offer."